All Episodes

 Well, I think it was all intentional in the way it went down.

-Well, yeah, intentional in the sense that maybe McCain, because of Obama's race, really didn't want to mount a uh bare knuckles campaign.
+Well, intentional in the sense that maybe McCain, because of Obama's race, really didn't want to mount a bare knuckles campaign.

-But my point is what was for people that didn't like Obama was there a genuine inspiring alternative for those people to turn to.
+But my point is, for people that didn't like Obama, was there a genuine, inspiring alternative for those people to turn to?

 No.

-We'd had eight years of a well, six years of a Bush administration trashed to the point with a approval rating of 29-30%, and that administration never defended itself.
+We'd had eight years of a, well, six years of a Bush administration trash to the point with an approval rating of 29, 30%, and that administration never defended itself.

-That infuriated never came out and defended himself.
+And that infuriated, that infuriated us, Rush, that he never came out and defended himself.

 He should have been out there or someone out there every day.